Pierre Fulke: Professional career

-Awards, private life

-In 2003, the three Swedish teammates of the victorious European Ryder Cup team the previous year, Niclas Fasth, Fulke and Jesper Parnevik, was each, by the Swedish Golf Federation, awarded the Golden Club, the highest award for contributions to Swedish golf, as the 30th, 31st and 32nd recipients.
-Also in 2003, he was awarded honorary member of the PGA of Sweden.

 After his playing career, Fulke became one of Sweden's most respected golf course architects.
 He has worked together with fellow countryman, former European Tour player and tournament winner, Adam Mednickson.
 Fulke designed or redesigned 8 of the top 32 courses in the 2020 ranking, by the magazine Svensk Golf, of the 50 best golf courses in Sweden, including the top ranked course Visby Golf Club at the island Gotland.